The Difference Between Success and Excellence

 Success is an absolute term.
 If you are the highest producing salesperson, win the game, or beat the earnings forecast, you are successful.
 Success in the performance world is about achieving outcomes better than others by comparison.

 Excellence, on the other hand, is a relative term.
-It is about maximizing your personal and organizational potential.
-If you are the highest producing salesperson but could have sold more, you have not fulfilled your sales potential.
-If you win the game but didn’t give 100% effort on every play, you have not fulfilled your athletic potential.
-If you beat the earnings forecast but left some organizational profit on the table, you have not fulfilled your company potential.
-Excellence is about fulfilling potential rather than meeting a number or winning a contest.
+It’s about maximizing your personal and organizational potential.
+If you are the highest producing salesperson but could have sold more, you haven’t fulfilled your sales potential.
+If you win the game but didn’t give 100% effort on every play, you haven’t fulfilled your athletic potential.
+If you beat the earnings forecast but left some organizational profit on the table, you haven’t fulfilled your company potential.
+If you have a stable marriage or relationship you fail to treasure and nurture, it will be taken for granted.
+Excellence is about fulfilling potential rather than meeting externally defined comparisons.

 The Star Salesperson Example

-According to the Bureau of Labor Statistics, the median annual wage for real estate brokers was $59,720 in May 2019.
-Let’s say a particular broker earned $100,000 last year.
+According to the Bureau of Labor Statistics, the median annual wage for real estate brokers and sales agents in 2022 was $52,030.
+Let’s say a particular agent earned $100,000 last year.
 Would she be excellent?
-After all, she outperformed the average agent by almost 68%.
+After all, she nearly doubled the performance of the median agent.
 Sounds pretty excellent, right?

 Well, maybe.
 If the agent honestly reflects on her year and determines she established a process to become excellent, followed that process, and adjusted as necessary along the way, I would consider her performance excellent.
 I’ve outlined these steps in a three-part blog, beginning with Process, Discipline, and Focus.
 And, by the way, she would also be considered successful because she outperformed the vast majority of her peers.

-On the other hand, let’s say the agent had a few big sales early in the year that produced large commissions.
-She then decided to enjoy the fruits of her labor a bit too long, rather than celebrating briefly but then quickly returning to her process.
+On the other hand, let’s say the agent had a few big sales early in the year that produced large commissions and earned her $100,000 by September.
+She then decided to enjoy the fruits of her labor a bit too long, rather than celebrating for a reasonable time and then returning to her process.
 She allowed her success to lead to complacency.
 She would still be considered successful based on her absolute performance.
 She would likely be viewed as a star in the office and maybe even win awards from her sales manager.
 But she would not be excellent because she did not achieve her full potential that year.

 You Are in Control

-If you can truly grasp the concept of absolute versus relative performance, it results in an empowering sense of freedom.
-You are no longer captive to numbers, results, and comparison to other people.
-You are motivated by achieving your potential rather than meeting an arbitrary standard set by others.
+If you truly grasp the concept of absolute versus relative performance, it leads to an empowering sense of freedom.
+You are no longer captive to numbers, results, and comparisons to other people.
+You are motivated by achieving your own, personal potential rather than meeting an arbitrary standard set by others.

 Of course, your absolute performance still matters.
-In any performance-driven occupation you will be shown the door if you do not deliver results.
+In any performance-driven occupation, or relationship that truly matters, you will be shown the door if you mail it in.
 But how you achieve results will determine your consistency, longevity, value to your organization, and personal well-being.
 By committing to an internally-driven process of fulfilling your potential, you remove the anxiety of worrying about things you cannot control.
 I have never worked with any individual who was truly committed to excellence who was not also successful.

 Values Matter